 Please be patient with your body.
 It feels traumatized and weak for a reason - It is!
 The surgery repairs the hernia defect and places a mesh to encourage the body to generate firm new connective tissue.
-This seals the repair and strengthens the www.HerniaClinicHampshire.com Info@HerniaClinicHampshire.com tissues in the area.
+This seals the repair and strengthens the tissues in the area.
 Initially after surgery your body has not done this yet, and the repair is very weak.
-By about 3 months it has nearly all its final strength back so greater activity is possible.
+By about 3 months it has all its final strength back so greater activity is possible.
 It takes up to 12 months for the modelling of this scar tissue to finish and final maximal strength to be achieved.
-In the first 4 weeks there is very little strength, and you can damage your repair if you ignore the bodies warning signs of discomfort and tiredness when you've done too much.
+In the first 4 weeks there is truly little strength, and you can damage your repair if you ignore the body's warning signs of discomfort and tiredness when you have done too much.
 Please follow our web page on wound healing if you want to understand this process better to guide you in your recovery.

-If you are trying to return to a very high level of activity/sport it will take longer to get back to your old ways. - Slowly introducing aerobic and conditioning exercises will improve your recovery and reduce the risk of recurrence whether you just want to walk to the shops or compete in ultramarathons.
+If you are trying to return to an extremely high level of activity/sport it will take longer to get back to your old ways. - Slowly introducing aerobic and conditioning exercises will improve your recovery and reduce the risk of recurrence whether you just want to walk to the shops or compete in ultramarathons.